dilyn-corner/KISS-kde/README.md

 can, testing and building things as frequently as possible - it's a big project that requires a fair amount of maintenance.
 Luckily, I have the hard drive space and the free time.
 But I'm only one person; if you have a contribution, feel free to share it.
-If you package some KDE apps, feel free to submit a pull request for inclusion.
 Requests like this should follow the KISS [style guide](https://k1ss.org/wiki/kiss/style-guide) as closely as possible, but I'm not too much of a stickler.